Stability, convergence to equilibrium and simulation of non-linear Hawkes Processes with memory kernels given by the sum of Erlang kernels: Acknowledgements

 \section{Acknowledgements}

-E.L. thanks B. Cloez for useful discussions concerning Wasserstein coupling at an early stage of this work.
-This research has been conducted as part of the project Labex MME-DII (ANR11-LBX-0023-01); it is part of USP project {\em Mathematics, computation, language and the brain}, FAPESP project {\em Research, Innovation and Dissemination Center for Neuromathematics} (grant 2013/07699-0), CNPq projects {\em Stochastic modeling of the brain activity} (grant 480108/2012-9) and {\em Plasticity in the brain after a brachial plexus lesion} (grant 478537/2012-3).
+The authors thank an anonymous referee for critical reading and useful remarks.
+E.L. thanks B. Cloez for fruitful discussions concerning Wasserstein coupling at an early stage of this work.
+This research has been conducted as part of the project Labex MME-DII (ANR11-LBX-0023-01); it is part of USP project {\em Mathematics, computation, language and the brain}, FAPESP project {\em Research, Innovation and Dissemination Center for Neuromathematics} (grant 2013/07699-0), CNPq projects {\em Stochastic modelling of the brain activity} (grant 480108/2012-9) and {\em Plasticity in the brain after a brachial plexus lesion} (grant 478537/2012-3).
 AD and GO are fully supported by a FAPESP fellowship (grants 2016/17791-9 and 2016/17789-4 respectively).